My 10 tips (and mistakes) to work with change

 All these principles and values were created by Jan Wallander, the CEO in the seventies and is documented in the internal manifesto which is still the same (with some changes during the recent years).

-1. So my first tip is to make use of the current company culture, values, and principles and try to use them in your favour.
+- So my first tip is to make use of the current company culture, values, and principles and try to use them in your favour.
 The change will go much smoother if you can relate your changes to the core of the company.
-For example, where I worked we talked a lot about the branches as autonomous units with lots of self-management, this really mapped well to small agile autonomous teams working with digital services.
+For example, where I worked we talked a lot about the branches as autonomous units with lots of self-management and direct contact with customers, this really mapped well to small agile autonomous teams working with digital services and testing continously with real customers.

 Make sure top management really wants this and are aligned